arnav-jain1/Fall_2024/EECS_565/L6- Symmetric Encryption 2.md

 	Resistant to differential cryptanalysis
 	New attacks (timing attacks and side channel) based on implementaion

-Only computational guarentee
+Provable secure: ciphertext does not have enough info to infer plaintext Computational secure: Cost of breaking the cipher is more than the value of the encrypted data Only computational guarentee
 	Not impossible just expensive and time consuming
 	Only brute forcable if there is no algorithm for it